Formation of paired phases of bosons and their excitations in a square lattice: conclusion

 \section{conclusion}

 To summarize, we have investigated in details the formation of pair superfluid (PSF) and pair supersolid (PSS) phases arising due to the presence of engineered pair hopping as well as NNN interaction mimicking the effect of long-range forces.
 The characteristic properties of such exotic phases of bosons and nature of their transitions are also analyzed from the excitation spectrum.
 The effect of correlations are systematically taken into account both at zero as well as finite temperatures within the scheme of cluster mean field (CMF) theory.
 We consider bosons in the presence of three-body constraint, which in turn enhances the stability of PSF phase as well as enables us to obtain the analytical results.
 Above a critical pair hopping strength, the pair particle/hole production in the insulating MI-0 and MI-2 phases leads to the formation of PSF phase, where the atomic SF order vanishes.
 As a consequence of pair SF order, the PSF phase exhibits a gapless sound mode for which the sound velocity scales with pair hopping strength.
 Similar to the Higgs mode in ASF, a gapped mode also appears in PSF phase, the gap of which decreases with the single particle hopping strength as a result of pair breaking.
 The competition between single particle and pair hopping leads to the PSF to ASF transition exhibiting interesting behavior due to the presence of a tri-critical point, where the nature of transition changes from first order to continuous.
 Moreover, we also identify the region where PSF phase can exist as a metastable state.
 For continuous PSF-ASF transition, the energy gap of first excitation of both the phases vanishes at the critical point, which occurs for Ising class transitions.
+The present model has $U(1) \times \mathbb{Z}_{2}$ symmetry \cite{PSF_square_lattice_QMC_Wessel,PSS_triangular_lattice_Zhang,Christophe_Mora_PRL}, where the $U(1)$ symmetry broken superfluid phases undergo a PSF to ASF transition, breaking the remaining $\mathbb{Z}_{2}$ symmetry, which falls under the Ising class \cite{PSF_square_lattice_QMC_Wessel}.